 Cambodia sells silver everything: silver pendants, jewelry boxes, earrings, and silverware.
-My personal favorite is the decorated silver cups that serve as a mini-jewelry box, pounded by hand to have the lid line up exactly with the cup.
+My personal favorite are the decorated silver cups that serve as a mini-jewelry box, pounded by hand to have the lid line up exactly with the cup.
 You can find various local shops that sell silver in Siem Reap, Phnom Penh, and countryside villages.

 Celine spent 6 weeks in Phnom Penh, the capital of Cambodia.